Element84/filmdrop-k8s-tf-modules/README.md

 # FilmDrop Kubernetes Terraform Infrastructure Modules

-This repository contains the packaging of FilmDrop terraform modules with Kubernetes.
+This repository contains the packaging of FilmDrop Terraform modules with Kubernetes.

 This FilmDrop repository manages the supporting infrastructure required to deploy the [STAC Workflow Open Orchestration Platform (SWOOP)](https://github.com/Element84/swoop).

 ## Pre-requisites

 For local or AWS environment pre-requisites, head to the [Operations Manual](./operations/Operations_Guide.md).

 ## Components